Opportunity to Take a Stand

 California Speaker Establishes Select Committee on the Nonprofit Sector

-to help create new strategies, innovative policies, and meaningful programs to improve the economic and social well-being of millions of Californians, reports the California Association of Nonprofits (CalNonprofits).
+It is designed to help create new strategies, innovative policies, and meaningful programs to improve the economic and social well-being of millions of Californians, reports the California Association of Nonprofits (CalNonprofits).
 The state association’s CEO, Jan Masaoka, heralded the announcement of the Select Committee: “Our state’s nonprofit and philanthropic sectors not only represent the dreams and aspirations of California's varied communities, they are robust with human capital, financial capacity and innovative potential.”
-She stated further, “Government, nonprofits and
+She stated further,

 Immigration Focus Leads to Employment Status Legislation in the States